awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 16. }
 ```

-Make sure the browsers you use include the HTTP `referer` header in the request\.
+Make sure the browsers that you use include the HTTP `referer` header in the request\.

-**Important**
-This key should be used carefully\.
+**Warning**
+We recommend that you use caution when using the `aws:Referer` condition key\.
 It is dangerous to include a publicly known referer header value\.
-Unauthorized parties can use modified or custom browsers to provide any `aws:referer` value that they choose\.
-As a result, `aws:referer` should not be used to prevent unauthorized parties from making direct AWS requests\.
-It is offered only to allow customers to protect their digital content, such as content stored in Amazon S3, from being referenced on unauthorized third\-party sites\.
+Unauthorized parties can use modified or custom browsers to provide any `aws:Referer` value that they choose\.
+Therefore, do not use `aws:Referer` to prevent unauthorized parties from making direct AWS requests\.
+The `aws:Referer` condition key is offered only to allow customers to protect their digital content, such as content stored in Amazon S3, from being referenced on unauthorized third\-party sites\.
 For more information, see [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-referer](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-referer) in the *IAM User Guide*\.

 ## Granting permission to an Amazon CloudFront OAI<a name="example-bucket-policies-cloudfront"></a>